gauravbosamiya/Garbage-Segregation-Using-Deep-Learning/README.md

 - This notebook implements a garbage segregation model using the Xception architecture.
 It incorporates both image and gas sensor data and trains for 100 epochs.

 2. Dependencies Installation
-- pip install tensorflow matplotlib seaborn gdown numpy
+- pip install tensorflow matplotlib seaborn gdown numpy pandas

 4. Data Download & Extraction
 - The dataset is downloaded from Google Drive using gdown.